atbcb/usab-uswds/_ada-guides/chapter-2-alterations-and-additions.md

 #### Application of the Standards in Alterations

 ![Floor plan with alterations to non-primary function area and to primary function area.
 Figure notes: Altered elements and spaces are required to comply.
 In areas not containing a primary function, an accessible route to an altered element or space is required only when the circulation path to the altered element or space is also altered.
 Alterations made to areas containing a primary function also require an accessible path of travel to the extent that it is not
 "disproportionate" to the cost.
-The accessible path of travel must extend to site arrival points, including parking.]({{ site.baseurl }}/images/ada-aba/guides/chapter2-ada/a3.jpg){: .img-large}
+The accessible path of travel must extend to site arrival points, including parking.]({{ site.baseurl }}/images/ada-aba/guides/chapter2-ada/a3.jpg){: .img-full}

 If alterations are limited only to elements in a room or space, then the standards apply only to the elements altered.
 Similarly, where spaces are altered, the standards apply to those spaces that are altered.
 If a room or space is completely altered (or built new as part of an alteration), the entire room or space is fully subject to the standards.
 Compliance is required to the extent that it is technically feasible.